QubitProducts/qubit-cli/README.md

 A client to facilitate local development of experiences for the qubit platform

+## features

+local offline development
-- build experiences locally in your editor/ide of choice
+- build experiences locally in your editor/IDE of choice
-- local previewing and live reload
-- use your own workflow and versioning tools etc.
+- use your own workflow and versioning tools
+- write and run local unit tests

+advanced previewing
+- instant local previewing on any site
+- live hot reloading of your variation and css
+- bypass qubit's remote build queue

+remote syncing
+- scaffold your local project from existing experiences in the platform
 - control when to push your changes up or pull down the latest remote changes
+- develop your experience locally and choose when to share it
-- automatically watch for changes and sync with remote
+- use sync mode to watch for changes and sync with remote automatically

+templates
+- create templates to speed up local development
-- create templates and scaffold experiences from them
+- publish templates to share ideas and examples with teammates
-- execute/demo on sites that don't have qubit tech
-- write and run local unit tests
-- bypass the build queue
+- save time and effort by automating boilerplate and common variation code
+- improve code consistency and design by leveraging template reuse

 ## installation